05satyam/05satyam.github.io/experience.md

 ## Machine Learning Engineer @Pre-Fab Innovations Inc., CA, USA
 **Januray 2024 - present**

-- Currently working on optimizing the existing document-based LLM model with parameter-efficient fine-tuning combined with quantization and LoRA, designed for filtering construction codes from official documents.
+- Optimizing the existing doc based Layout LLM  model with parameter-efficient-fine-tuning combined with quantization and qLoRA, designed for filtering construction codes from official documents.
-- Designing data ingestion, preprocessing, and model training pipeline on in-house servers and migrated the current flow to AWS SageMaker.
+- Integrating Apache Airflow to automate the scheduling of Spark jobs, which are designed to preprocess the documents and information from multiple sources across each US state.
-- Desigining a work flow to store the processed data{structured and unstructured} in VectorDB(Pinecone) to develop a knowledge base for ongoing querying systems.
+- Integrating LlamaIndex for loading and indexing the structured and unstructured data from multiple sources into vectorDB and integrating with existing Spark jobs.
-- Developed data load REST APIs for in-house progress dashboard systems using PHP and JavaScript to track the progress of document validations by architects.
+- Conduct weekly intra-team research discussion to explore new technologies in Large Language Models..
-- Conduct weekly intra-team research discussions to explore new technologies in Machine Learning, vLLM, and their implementation in our ongoing products.
+- Collaborating with team members in developing day-to-day business requirements and working on developing data load Rest API’s for in-house progress dashboard systems using PHP, JavaScript.

 ## Software Engineer @Paytm, India
 **September 2019 - August 2021**